-If you’ve ever copy and pasted information from a website, you’ve performed the same function as any web scraper, only on a microscopic, manual scale.
+If you’ve ever copied and pasted information from a website, you’ve performed the same function as any web scraper, only on a microscopic, manual scale.
 Unlike the mundane, mind-numbing process of manually extracting data, web scraping uses intelligent automation to retrieve hundreds, millions, or even billions of data points from the internet’s seemingly endless frontier.

 And it should not be surprising because web scraping provides something really valuable that nothing else can: it gives you structured web data from any public website.

 More than a modern convenience, the true power of data web scraping lies in its ability to build and power some of the world’s most revolutionary business applications.
 ‘Transformative’ doesn’t even begin to describe the way some companies use web scraped data to enhance their operations, informing executive decisions all the way down to individual customer service experiences.

 Web data extraction – also widely known as data scraping – has a huge range of applications.
 A data scraping tool can help you automate the process of extracting information from other websites, quickly and accurately.
 It can also make sure the data you’ve extracted is neatly organized, making it easier to analyze and use for other projects.